JetBrains/jetbrains_guide/README.md

 To address this:

-- Shut down `npm run start`
+- Shut down the run process for `yarn pc:develop`

-- Run `npm run clean`
+- Run `yarn pc:clean`

-- Then either start up `npm run start` or proceed to do a build with `npm run build`
+- Re-start `yarn pc:develop`

+- If doing a production build, re-do `yarn pc:build`

 This is a drag, because full builds are slow.

 # Authoring

 With that in place, let's talk authoring.
-If you want to write a tip.

 ## Tips